NEW IN R20

 This is the outer limit of the search radius.
 Surfaces that lie farther from the pixel than the distance defined here will not be included in the AO calculation.
 Only those encounters that lie between the Min Ray Length and Max Ray Length values will be included in the grayscale calculation.

-Rays used for calculation are emitted in a fan shape from a single surface point to measure distances.
-For larger Dispersion processes, these rays are spread very widely, which will produce a blurry result that is low in contrast.
-The smaller the Dispersion value, the more contrast the gray scale will have.
+Rays used for calculation are emitted in a cone shape from the current sample position to measure distances.
+For larger Dispersion values, these rays are distributed within a hemisphere around the surface normal, which will produce a blurry result that is low in contrast.
+The smaller the Dispersion value, the more contrast and detail the occlusion effect will have.

 As a rule, the beam of rays orients itself to the surface Normals.
 The Direction setting can be used to define a direction for the orientation as a vector in the world coordinate system.
 Increasing Direction Blend values will divert the Ambient Occlusion search rays in the direction of the Direction vector correspondingly.
 By applying a specific Direction, you can amplify the impression of growing shadows, e.g., using a light source.